 * = Annoying ** = Uncomfortable *** = Very Uncomfortable **** = Agonizing

-* Pupil Dilation (Large pupils): Pretty self explanatory.
+* Pupil dilation (large pupils): Pretty self explanatory.
 When your body is in withdrawal, your pupils get very large and as a result, your eyes can become a bit more sensitive to sunlight.

-* Racing Heart Beat: Your heart will race a bit but it’s nothing to worry about.
+* Racing heartbeat: Your heart will race a bit but it’s nothing to worry about.
 Your heart will feel like you have just exercised or had an anxiety attack.

-* Watery Eyes and Nose (not related to allergies): No itchiness, just tears running down your cheeks, constantly.
+* Watery eyes and nose (not related to allergies): No itchiness, just tears running down your cheeks, constantly.

-* Tremors (Hands and feet): The tremors are mostly in your hands but can also be evident in other parts of the body.
+* Tremors (hands and feet): The tremors are mostly in your hands but can also be evident in other parts of the body.
 Confucius says: Just think of your body as a “tree”; when the wind blows the smallest branches shake the most.
 The same can be said for these tremors.

-** Excessive Sweating: The sweating can be in sudden bursts or over an extended period of time and can include the hands and feet.
-Attractive eh?
+** Excessive sweating: The sweating can be in sudden bursts or over an extended period of time and can include the hands and feet.
+Attractive, eh?

-** Lack of Appetite: You will not feel any urge to eat at all either due to an upset stomach or lack of appetite.
-However, as we discuss in the Survival Guide, your body needs fuel to speed up this withdrawal process so you need to make a conscious effort to keep yourself well-hydrated and well nourished.
+** Lack of appetite: You will not feel any urge to eat at all either due to an upset stomach or lack of appetite.
+However, as we discuss in the Survival Guide, your body needs fuel to speed up this withdrawal process so you need to make a conscious effort to keep yourself well hydrated and well nourished.

-** Muscle/Joint Aches: Your knees, shoulders and hips may hurt along with other joints; especially in the extremities.
+** Muscle/Joint aches: Your knees, shoulders and hips may hurt along with other joints; especially in the extremities.

-** Sudden Muscle “Jerks”: These sudden muscle jerks can be somewhat alarming to a lot of people but they are nothing to worry about.
-They are all part of the withdrawal process and will dissipate, then go away altogether.
-The muscle jerks are sudden and random and can happen anywhere in your body.
-Most people find that the common areas are the legs and the head; then occasionally, the whole body will suddenly just “twitch.”
-The best way to describe them is when you nod off to sleep and you suddenly wake up.
-It feels as if your body just involuntarily twitches or gets an electrical shock.
+** Sudden muscle twitches: These sudden muscle jerks can be somewhat alarming but they are nothing to worry about.
+They are all part of the withdrawal process and will dissipate over time.
+The muscle jerks are very sudden and can happen anywhere in your body, but the most common areas are the legs and the head.
+Occasionally, the whole body will suddenly just “jerk.”
+The best way to describe these twitches is when you nod off and suddenly wake up.
+It feels as if your body just involuntarily gets an electrical shock.
 They are very unnerving but not terribly uncomfortable.

 ***Back pain: Usually lower back pain but sometimes it can also be in the thoracic region (middle back)…basically, pain in your back.